esnet/react-timeseries-barchart/src/website/intro/intro.md

 # React Timeseries Barchart

 A horizontal barchart that summarizes a list of TimeSeries objects.
-It was formally part of [react-timeseries-charts](http://software.es.net/react-timeseries-charts) react-timeseries-charts.
+It was formally part of react-timeseries-charts.
 For charts visualizing a single TimeSeries in many different ways, see that library.

+The goal of this visualization is provide a high level summary of a collection of TimeSeries objects.
+Specifically, this is useful when a list of TimeSeries is a breakdown of another series and you would like to communicate what the relative contributions of each are.

+Each bar is a horizontal [boxplot](https://en.wikipedia.org/wiki/Box_plot) that shows:
+ - The max and min of the data (in the lighter shaded outer box)
+ - The [Interquartile range](https://en.wikipedia.org/wiki/Interquartile_range)(in the darker shaded inner box)

+In addition each box can show a marker.

 Getting started
 ---------------